 Friendly for all Ages/Skill Levels: 5.
 Pickleball originally caught traction with the older folks because it’s social and aerobic, without putting too much stress on joints and muscles.
 That being said, we’re not downplaying how awesome this game is at all.
 In fact, there are tons of older people out there who could kick our trash in Pickleball.
 As Pickleball has become more popular, it has drawn a younger crowd to join in.
 It’s easier on the joints because the courts are smaller than tennis courts and is played with paddles.
 Paddles that hit wiffle balls.
 Not racquets that are strung to launch tennis balls over 90mph.
 We also see tons of kids at the courts near us, so that is an indication that Pickleball is kid-friendly.

 Fair Pricing: 5.
 One of the best things about Pickleball is that it’s friendly to most any budget.
 Sure you can find paddles made of composite or graphite that cost upwards of $140.00+.
 You can also buy a pack of 2 wooden starter paddles and balls for $20.00.
 If you really enjoy it and want to invest in a nicer, lightweight paddle then you can find them for under $50.00.
+We suggest this set as a great starter package.
 Most people who have nice paddles also have wooden paddles from when they first started.
 If you have friends like that, then you can borrow some wooden paddles and see if you like it enough to get in on the Pickle life.

 Conclusion: The best way to conclude this review is to just paint a picture of the world that we’ve experienced through Pickleball.
 We’ve talked about the diverse groups of people that Pickleball brings together.
 The first group that comes to mind are the older folks that have their flashy paddles and sweatbands.
 They may not be fast like a teenager, but their game is so technically sound that you can find yourself getting whooped and destroying your ego at the same time.
 The next group that comes to mind are the families.
 Usually you’ll find the parents of two families playing doubles against each other, while their kids run amuck on the neighboring court (usually trying to play something resembling what their parents are playing).
 If it’s a Saturday afternoon then there is usually a picnic going on in the vicinity, with people playing Spikeball or other outdoor games.
 Another group is the high school or college friends who get together to have fun.
 You better believe that guys take advantage to impress girls and get a little flirting in.
 There are tons of other groups we could talk about, co-workers, awkward groups of people who are new and spend more time running to get the ball than actually playing, gym bros who have the muscles but can’t quite fine tune their swings.
 Regardless of what group you’re in, all these people have one thing in common.
 They’re out there to have fun and exercise in the fresh air.
 As Backyard Buffs, nothing makes us more happy than to see a game that brings people together with the purpose of being active, while having fun!